-- 1. All volunteers must spend one week observing this protocol before being allowed to do anything on their own.
-Or being allowed into the enclosures to ensure the cheetahs are being feed and watered correctly. - VISITORS ARE NOT ALLOWED in the Safe Houses AT ANY TIME, unless pre-approved by Dr. Laurie or Susan. - 3.
-Wear closed shoes when working with the animals. - 4.
-Dip feet in foot baths when entering all cheetah facilities. - 5.
+- 1. VISITORS ARE NOT ALLOWED AT ANY TIME, unless pre-approved by Dr. Laurie or Susan. - 2.
+Wear closed shoes when working with the animals. - 3.
+Dip feet in foot baths when entering all cheetah facilities. - 4.
 You are only allowed to enter an enclose if approved by CCF appropriate staff.
 It is best to have two people together when entering an enclosure.
 Always enter cheetah enclosures with a stick or a broom.
 These are not meant to hurt the animals, but to set distance between you and them.
-The stick or broom is not to hit an animal, only to keep the cats at a distance. - 6.
-Make sure the gates are always securely closed behind you, whether you are going in or out of an enclosure. - 7.
+Make sure you only enter the enclosures at the feeding side, not the cheetah run side.
+The stick or broom is not to hit an animal, only to keep the cats at a distance. - 5.
+Make sure the gates are always securely closed behind you, whether you are going in or out of an enclosure. - 6.
 Rough playing is not allowed, even with small cubs.
 If a small cub tries to chase you or nip at you, try to distract it with a toy.
 If this does not work, give it a light flick on the nose.
-For older cheetahs, use the stick to put distance between yourself and the animal and leave the area. - 8.
+For older cheetahs, use the stick to put distance between yourself and the animal and leave the area. - 7.
 Never sit on the ground when cheetahs are present (except very small cubs).
-If you need to get down, squat facing them, so you can get up quickly should a cheetah approach. - 9.
-Never let a cheetah jump on you! - 10.
-Never sit down or bend down completely when feeding cheetahs; place the food down when they are distracted.
-Do not wait for the cheetah to come to the bowl before leaving the enclosure but leave
+If you need to get down, squat facing them, so you can get up quickly should a cheetah approach.
+Never let a cheetah jump on you!

+8. Never sit down or bend down completely when feeding cheetahs; place the food down when they are distracted.
+Do not wait for the cheetah to come to the bowl before leaving the enclosure but leave only when it is safe to do so.